What Is Bar Shrinkage?

 Can inventory software really stop shrinkage?

-Inventory software doesn't stop shrinkage directly โ it makes it visible.
+Inventory software doesn't stop shrinkage directly.
+It makes it visible.
 When bartenders and managers know that variance is tracked per shift and per item, over-pouring and theft decrease.
-Bars using systematic tracking catch losses 4x faster and reduce pour cost by 3โ8 percentage points on average.
+Bars using systematic tracking catch losses 4x faster and reduce pour cost by 3 to 8 percentage points on average.

 Shrinkage Includes More Than Theft